What's the Appeal of Mirror Sex?

 If you've ever watched the 2000 psychological thriller "American Psycho," chances are a certain scene of Patrick Bateman (played by Christian Bale) having sex with two escorts is indelibly etched in your mind.

 In the scene—which was actually a spur-of-the-moment on-set idea—the main character is seen admiring his body in the mirror while flexing and pointing at his arm, preferring to look at himself rather than give attention to the two women.
-The scene's intent is to have the audience bear witness to the highest level of narcissism.
+The scene's intent is to create a "sexual mirror" so that the audience bears witness to the highest level of narcissism.

 While Bateman may have genuinely loved checking himself out in the mirror (even while having sex), he could have also been a katoptronophile.